How to Start a Team

 Here, I will provide information and insight for anyone wishing to start a team in West Virginia.
 It may be applicable in other states.

-Once I get going here, I invite other coaches to submit their ideas & suggestions from their experiences. - Editor
+Once I get going here, I invite other coaches to submit their ideas & suggestions from their experiences.

 A work in progress ...

 WHAT TO DO FIRST - Have a meeting.
+This REALLY works!

 You have to find out if you have the interest.
 You may be the only nut who wants to play lacrosse at your school.
 You need to find out if there are others who want to join in the fun.

-COLLEGE: Colleges have procedures for clubs or groups to get started.
-In the case of lacrosse at WVU, it was the Recreation or Intramural Department.
-Ask the director there if there is a lacrosse club.
-There may already be one, but no one knows about it because of poor leadership or some other reason.
-Ask.
-They should be able to direct you who to contact about setting up a meeting room.
+There may already be a club at your school, but no one knows about it because of poor leadership or some other reason.
+Don't be afraid to ask.
+If there is no team, the Rec Director should be able to direct you who to contact about setting up a meeting room.
+Then follow their guidance for organizing the team.

 When you have your meeting, make sure the parents show up.
 As a student, talking amongst your friends, you already know if you have interest.
 Nothing will happen unless the parents are involved.